Countering detector manipulation attacks in quantum communication through detector self-testing

-Quantum key distribution (QKD) is a communication method that uses quantum states of light as a trusted courier such that any eavesdropping attempt in this information transmission is revealed as part of the underlying quantum physics of the measurement process on the states~\cite{BB84,ekert:91,Gisin}.
-While the basic protocols are secure within their set of assumptions, practical QKD systems can exhibit vulnerabilities through incomplete modeling of actual devices preparing and detecting photons, or through side channels that leak information out of the supposedly safe perimeter of the two communication partners~\cite{Scarani2009,Scarani2014,Xu2020}.
+\textit{Introduction --} Quantum key distribution (QKD) is a communication method that uses quantum states of light as a trusted courier such that any eavesdropping attempt in this information transmission is revealed as part of the underlying quantum physics of the measurement process on the states~\cite{BB84,ekert:91,Gisin}.
+While the basic protocols are secure within their set of assumptions, practical QKD systems can exhibit vulnerabilities through imperfect implementation of the original protocol scenarios, through imperfect preparation and detection devices, or through side channels that leak information out of the supposedly safe perimeter of the two communication partners~\cite{Scarani2009,Scarani2014,Xu2020}.
 Families of such vulnerabilities have been identified and addressed through technical measures and advanced protocols.
 Examples are the photon number splitting attacks where single photons were approximated by faint coherent pulses~\cite{Brassard2000,Lutkenhaus2000}, Trojan horse attacks~\cite{Vakhitov2001,Gisin}, various timing attacks~\cite{Qi2007,Lamas-Linares2007,Zhao2008} and classes of information leakage into parasitic degrees of freedom.